 The Week@ND is a weekly newsletter that you will receive via email every Monday with a list of events and opportunities on campus.
 Make it a goal to participate in at least one each week!

-On Monday of Fall Break, your instructors will submit your mid-semester grades to the University Registrar.
+Your instructors will submit your mid-semester grades to the University Registrar.
 These grades will be available for you to view online on insideND.
 In addition, a paper copy of your grades will be mailed to your home address.

 For students with a letter grade of C-, D, or F, instructors also submit a deficiency report that identifies specific problems in class performance.
 The deficiency report does not become part of a student’s permanent record — it does not harm the student in any way.
 In many cases, students who receive mid-term deficiencies are able to raise their grades by the end of the term.